In Catalio, a Component is a single, discrete piece of an Application’s implementation. What counts as a Component depends on the kind of Application:

 - Description: Validation rule on Account object ensuring email addresses follow standard format (contains @, valid domain).
 Prevents data quality issues in customer communications.

-- Type: External API
+- Type:

-- Status: Active
+:automation(validation rule that runs logic) - Status: Active

 - External System: Salesforce